circularlizard/OSM-Tools/docs/SPECIFICATION.md

   * Because Standard Viewers (Unit Leaders) only have `section:event:read` permission, they cannot directly fetch member or patrol lists from OSM.
   * **Strategy:** An **Administrator** must fetch the Patrol and Member structure.
 This data is cached for a long duration and served to Standard Viewers to allow them to see which Patrols participants belong to.
 * No external database will be used for persistent storage of personal data.

+**Implementation alignment (Dec 2025)**:

+* **Members detail sensitivity:** Member contact/medical details must be treated as sensitive and must remain **in-memory only** on the client.
+* **Client caching strategy:** Server-derived datasets are moving toward TanStack React Query as the source of truth for client caching, with progressive enrichment for members.

 ### **4.2 Custom Data Fields**